 As the name suggests, Brand Indicators for Message Identification (BIMI) is an emerging email specification that boosts brand value and builds trust 10X by allowing you to embed brand logos when sending emails to your existing customers, vendors, partners, and employees.
 The Logo will appear on the inbox thumbnail, which your customers can view without even opening the mail.

-However, to add the Brand Logo (BIMI), it must pass through the GoDMARC authentication protocol.
+However, adding the Brand Logo (BIMI) must pass through the GoDMARC authentication protocol.

-The business must have DMARC at Reject or quarantine stage, DKIM, and SPF set up in place for BIMI to work.Get Started Now!
+The business must have DMARC at Reject or quarantine stage, DKIM, and SPF set up for BIMI to work.Get Started Now!

-GoDMARC is the premium managed service providers globally.
-As an oversaw administrations supplier lays on our capacity to expect and oversee change in both innovation and strategic policies while conveying substantial and quantifiable advantages.Get Started Now!
+GoDMARC is a premium managed service provider globally.
+As an oversaw administrations supplier lays on our capacity to expect and handle change in both innovation and strategic policies while conveying substantial and quantifiable advantages.Get Started Now!

-An extra layer of security is used to provide better protection from passwords alone.
-It not just promises a safe environment for our customers but also prevents identity thefts to a larger extent.Get Started Now!
+An extra layer of security is added to provide better protection from passwords alone.
+It promises a safe environment for our customers and prevents identity theft to a more significant extent.Get Started Now!

-Get advanced DMARC analytics and Hosted MTA-STS/TLS-RPT services, powered by AI and Threat Intelligence – no contracts no commitments.
-Our plans based on numbers of Active Domains and not on number of DMARC Compliant Emails.
+Get advanced DMARC analytics and Hosted MTA-STS/TLS-RPT services, powered by AI and Threat Intelligence – no contracts, no commitments.
+Our plans are based on the number of Active Domains and not on the number of DMARC Compliant Emails.